MatthijsKamstra/haxejs/haxe/learn-haxe.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/YgbxqFx9qak/0.jpg)](http://www.youtube.com/watch?v= YgbxqFx9qak)

-> Talk description: David Mouton presents “NPM, Haxe at the heart of Javascript ecosystem”.
-Javascript ecosystem for web app development is well implanted and NPM is at the centre of it.
-Coffeescript and Typescript are perfectly integrated and have offered a real alternative to full Javascript development.
+> Talk description: David Mouton presents “NPM, Haxe at the heart of JavaScript ecosystem”.
+JavaScript ecosystem for web app development is well implanted and NPM is at the centre of it.
+Coffeescript and Typescript are perfectly integrated and have offered a real alternative to full JavaScript development.
 For almost a year now, Haxe has constituted a third alternative in this ecosystem.

 ## Try Haxe